Preschool Safety

 Obviously it can be almost impossible to constantly have your eyes on all your children all of the time.
 But there are ways to allow for continuous supervision.
 One way is to see if there are any “blind spots” in your room.
 Blind spots are places where children can hide.
 This is where having a good room arrangement would come in handy!

 Additionally, it would be a great idea to do a head count every hour or so.
 Find a time that works best for you.
 I found doing a role call before going outside and before coming back in was very beneficial.
-Always knowing what children are with you on a daily basis is crucial to preschool safety.
+We typically count the group AS a group!
+"Boys and girls, let's count and make sure everyone is here!" and then count away!
+Always knowing which children are with you on a daily basis is crucial to preschool safety.

 Continual supervision not only allows for you to know where all the children are and what they are doing, but it also allows you to anticipate when trouble arises.
 This can help you to step in when there is a conflict between children to avoid the hitting and kicking that is sure to follow an argument!